brianegan/Dilefont/articles/hello.markdown

 ## Decisions, Decisions

 Which blog engine do I go with?
 Wheat, that's what.
+Why do I do this to myself?